dfinity/agent-js/README.md

 ### Publishing Docs

-Until we have an internal process and centrally owned canister, docs can be released manually for `@dfinity/agent` and `@dfinity/authentication`.
+Until we have an internal process and centrally owned canister, docs can be released manually for all packages in this monorepo.

 - Start from a fresh clone (or `git clean -dfx .`)
 - `npm install`